PDomit/serial-access-EEPROM-memory-M93C46-management-system/README.md

 #define MemoryBytes 128 // NUMBER OF BYTES IN THE MEMORY
 ```
 It is also possible to chenge word length from x8 to x16 but if this parameter changes it will be necessary to change frames of data sending to the memory while performing writting or reading operations.

+## 📌Future
+In the future I am going to enable manageing different memories by adding option to change the frames of data.
+I am also going to make the file suitable to projects with many different Nucleo boards.